 Directly contradicting this, however, Stanton Friedman tracked down Spaatz's flight log and desk calendar at the Library of Congress, which instead placed Spaatz in Corpus Christi on July 7 and "Fishing at Port Aransas".
 So did Spaatz go fishing in Medford or Port Aransas on July 7, and why does Spaatz's flight log and calendar contradict the newspaper reports?

 In addition, the supposedly "out-of-touch" Spaatz is known to have written a letter to Dr. Vannevar Bush on July 7, since Bush responded to it on July 17 (although the subject matter doesn't seem to be known).
 Again Bush's name pops up.
 As detailed above, Bush and his Joint Research and Development Board met with Gen. Vandenberg the following morning, July 8, in a lengthy and suddenly-called meeting, simultaneous with the Staff morning meeting at Roswell (where Roswell public information officer Walter Haut said the crash, bodies, and coverup were all discussed).
 One questionable document also allegedly placed Spaatz in Alamogordo with Gen. Nathan Twining on July 7.
-(Twining, head of the Air Materiel Command at Wright Field, is known to have been in New Mexico between July 7 and July 11.)
+(Twining, head of the Air Materiel Command at Wright Field, is known to have been in New Mexico between July 7 and July 11, first flying into Alamogordo.
+Twining then wrote a letter to a Boeing Aircraft executive apologizing for missing an aircraft factory inspection due to something very sudden and important that had come up.)

 Why the convoluted trail about where Spaatz was at between July 7 and July 10?
 Carrion advocates an even more convoluted conspiracy theory about Roswell and the flying discs being created by military counterintelligence to supposedly smoke out Soviet spies and that Spaatz's presence in Texas was somehow part of this.
 But I fail to see how this makes any sense.
 The Chief of Staff would not need to be involved in any of this, being in Texas would add nothing, and anyway his presence in south Texas was barely even reported.

 It is also interesting that Gen. Roger Ramey, commanding officer of the 8th AAF at Fort Worth and architect of the Roswell weather balloon cover story, was also near Spaatz on July 10, in Harlington, Texas, only about 90 miles down the coast from Corpus Christi.
 The Harlington paper reported Ramey being there to inspect and help coordinate an upcoming air show in honor of Air Force Day.
 Ramey was quoted denying that the flying discs were some secret military project, and then after his duties there was also reported going fishing.
-Ramey's presence had been announced in the Harlington paper the previous week, so being so close to Spaatz could easily be a true coincidence.
+That Ramey would be present in Harlington July 10 had been announced in the Harlington paper the previous week, so being so close to Spaatz could easily be a true coincidence.
 However, Ramey's whereabouts while Spaatz was in the area are not well-documented and the close proximity would make it easy for Ramey and Spaatz to meet, but it is currently unknown if this actually happened.

 Other Pentagon involvement